The Job Market - Overview

 Your cover letter should be tailored to each institution—or, at the very least, to each kind of institution to which you are applying.
-You will need to use significantly different language to address research universities, small liberal arts schools (or smaller, regional state schools), community colleges, etc. If an institution has a particular religious affiliation or ethical objective, you should address it; likewise, if a school serves a distinct student population, you should also address the issue—diversity in the student population is not necessarily a strength of Iowa, and so you will want to demonstrate how you would be an effective teacher and member of the academic community.
+You will need to use significantly different language to address research universities, small liberal arts schools (or smaller, regional state schools), community colleges, etc. If an institution has a particular religious affiliation or ethical objective, or mission statement, you should address it; likewise, if a school serves a distinct student population, you should also address the issue, so that you can demonstrate how you would be an effective teacher and member of the academic community.

-If you have experience with a particular kind of institution in your background (i.e., you attended a small liberal arts school for your undergraduate career, as opposed to the flagship state university at which you are earning your PhD) then you may (and indeed should) briefly mention this fact, and explain how it shapes your approach to education—that is, you can honestly demonstrate a familiarity with and investment in the approach taken by the institution.
+If you have experience with a particular kind of institution in your background (i.e., you attended a small liberal arts school for your undergraduate career) then you may (and indeed should) briefly mention this fact, and explain how it shapes your approach to education—that is, you can honestly demonstrate a familiarity with and investment in the approach taken by the institution.

 At this stage, you are not expected to be intimately familiar with every aspect of the school—but you must take the time to look at the websites of the schools (and the individual departments) which are advertising positions (remember, this is fundamentally a research project).
 This will allow you to add a brief paragraph or section that indicates your knowledge of a particular department—including the kinds (and the names) of the courses you would be expected to teach.
 You must demonstrate your suitability for the specific job—that is, you must demonstrate how you will be a productive and useful future member of the specific department.
 Be careful, though: revising the entire letter can invite typos, and you must double-check that you have listed the correct name of the institution!